terodox/terodox.tech/content/posts/2019-09-02--web-components-part-1/index.md

 window.customElements.define('hello-word', HelloWorld)
 ```

 In the snippet above, the first parameter is the tag name used in the DOM.
 There is a requirement that the tag name has '-' in it.
-This is to differentiate custom elements from DOM native ones.
-The second parameter is our class the extends HTMLElement.
+This is to differentiate custom elements from DOM native elements.
+The second parameter is our class tha extends HTMLElement.

 Once you've defined that class you can simply put that tag in the DOM and it will work!